SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/3-integrate/3-Notifications.md

 ## Notifications

-There are multiple situations during an invoice validation flow where it makes sense to **notify** diffenent involved persons according to the current validation status.
+There are multiple situations during an invoice validation flow where it makes sense to **notify** different involved personas according to the current validation status.

-For following situations, **information notifications** are triggered:
+For following situations, **information notifications** could be triggered:

 - **FORWARD**: An invoice has been forwarded to the next validator.
 - **ACCEPTED**: An invoice has been validated and accepted.
 - **REJECTED**: An invoice has been validated and rejected.
 - **NEW:** A new invoice has arrived.
-- **ADMIN**: A new validator has been assigned to an project.
+- **ADMIN**: A new validator has been assigned to a project.

-Additionally there are situations where **trace notifications** are triggered:
+Additionally, there are situations where **trace notifications** could be triggered:

 - A new position correction is entered
 - A new deduction is entered